ibexa/documentation-developer/docs/infrastructure_and_maintenance/clustering/clustering_using_ddev.md

 ### Elasticsearch

-The following commands will:
+The following commands:

-1. add the Elasticsearch container,
+1. adds the Elasticsearch container,
-1. set it up as the search engine,
+1. sets it up as the search engine,
-1. restart the DDEV cluster and clear application cache,
+1. restarts the DDEV cluster and clear application cache,
-1. then inject the schema and reindex the content.
+1. then injects the schema and reindex the content.

 ```bash
 ddev get ddev/ddev-elasticsearch